Rain-Life/algorithm-go/README.md

 > Brushing questions is not the goal, but the mastering method is

+If you think it helps you, give me star.
+Thank you

 ## Classification: Binary Tree

 | LeetCode Num | Title | Type | Code | Detail |